symblai/symbl-docs/web-sdk/overview.md

 The Symbl Web SDK provides access to the Symbl APIs for applications in the browser directly.

+We have added the following capabilities in the Web SDK:

+- Connecting,
+- Stopping,
+- Muting,
+- Unmuting and
+- Subscribing.

 > **Source Code** <br/>
 Find the source code here: [https://github.com/symblai/symbl-web-sdk](https://github.com/symblai/symbl-web-sdk). <br/>